Stianlars1/react-light-beam/README.md

 # @stianlarsen/react-light-beam

+## 🚀 New Feature Alert!

+We've added a new prop: `scrollElement`.
+This allows you to specify which element should have the scroll listener attached, giving you greater flexibility in using the LightBeam component!

 [![npm version](https://badge.fury.io/js/%40stianlarsen%2Freact-light-beam.svg)](https://badge.fury.io/js/%40stianlarsen%2Freact-light-beam)

 A customizable React component that creates a light beam effect using conic gradients.
 The component is fully responsive and supports both light and dark modes.
 Ideal for adding dynamic and engaging visual elements to your web applications.